namel3ss-Ai/namel3ss/docs/quickstart.md

 Try this:
 - Run `n3 run app.ai`, then `n3 how`, `n3 with`, `n3 what`, and `n3 see`.
+- Run a flow, then run `n3 what`.
+- Run a tool example, then run `n3 with`.
+- Try `n3 exists app.ai`.
+- Run `n3 when app.ai` before running flows.
+- Run a failing example then `n3 fix`.
 - If something fails, try: `n3 fix`.

 Memory proof harness (dev):